An Insolvency Practitioner appointed to either a Limited Company or Limited Liability Partnership.

 An organisation whose members include the clearing banks and whose role is to develop standardised loan documentation, thereby improving efficiency of the loan documentation process and transparency between lenders.

 Loan to Value (LTV)

 The ratio of debt to the value of the property securing the debt.
-The Senior Debt LTV will be lower than the Junior Debt LTV (as the Junior Debt will always be subordinated to the Senior Debt) and within the CapitalStack, lower layers will have a lower LTV.
+The Senior Debt LTV will be lower than the Junior Debt LTV (as the Junior Debt will always be subordinated to the Senior Debt).
+Within the CapitalStack, lower layers will have a lower LTV.

 LPA stands for Law of Property Act.
-An LPA receiver is appointed by a lender to take over and administer real estate property which has been charged to secure a loan.
-An LPA Receiver's powers are conferred by Statute and determined in the Legal Charge.
+An LPA Receiver is appointed by a lender to take over and administer real estate property which has been charged to secure a loan.
+The LPA Receiver's powers are conferred by Statute and determined in the Legal Charge.